Financial Arrangements and Fees

 Extra care will be agreed with the resident, their representative and/or the commissioning agency prior to implementation.

-Leaving or Temporarily Vacating.
+Leaving or Temporarily Vacating

-If a person wishes to be discharged from Chelston Park, four weeks’ notice must be given of this intention.
+If a person wishes to be discharged from Chelston Gardens, four weeks’ notice must be given of this intention.
 If a resident wishes to leave immediately four weeks’ worth of fees must paid in lieu of notice.
 These conditions are waived during the four-week trial period.
 If a resident moves out of Chelston temporarily – for example to receive hospital treatment – the bed is retained and paid for by the resident or their relatives or advocate.
 In the case of local authority funded residents, the retention period is governed by the Local Authority contract.